 Monaco is aiming to make its popular Riviera yachting industry more sustainable and a beacon of ocean conservation.

-“Yachting with sense” was a focal point at the recent Monaco Oceans Week, the fifth annual event organized by the Prince Albert II of Monaco Foundation and the Monaco Oceanographic Institute and Monaco Scientific Centre.
+“Yachting with sense,” was a focal point at the 2022 Monaco Oceans Week, the fifth annual event organized by the Prince Albert II of Monaco Foundation and the Monaco Oceanographic Institute and Monaco Scientific Centre.
 The “advanced yachting” advocated by the country is increased responsibility and ocean stewardship, according to Prince Albert II.

 “I intend to encourage and promote our tradition for innovation which relies on technological progress to build a responsible future for yachting, in line with the United Nations’ Sustainable Development Goals which I share through my Foundation,” Prince Albert II, president of the Monaco Yacht Club, said during the event.